Corruption in Thailand: Dynamics

-The intersection of business and government has resulted in a widespread use of bribes in most sectors across the country.
-Bribery and conflict of interests are common within Thailand's private and public sectors.
+The intersection of business and government has resulted in the widespread use of bribes in most sectors across the country.
+Bribery and conflict of interest are common within Thailand's private and public sectors.
 Money politics in Thailand, the "flow of money within the political scene", stems from the high number of interconnects between the business and political sectors.
 Despite anti-corruption laws, the government bureaucracy is ineffective in enforcing them.

 In a survey conducted by the University of the Thai Chamber of Commerce among businessmen who deal with bureaucrats who determine contract awards, 25 percent plus is the average for under-the-table fees paid in order to secure a contract from government agencies.
 The survey showed that 78 percent of the businessmen polled admitted that they had to pay "fees", which they said appeared to have been increasing in recent years.
-Some businessmen claimed that the rate charged by the greedier gatekeepers for contracts run as high as 40 percent.
+Some businessmen claimed that the rate charged by the greedier gatekeepers for contracts runs as high as 40 percent.

 Police corruption is widespread.
 There were numerous cases in 2016 of police charged with abduction, sexual harassment, theft, and malfeasance.
 Authorities arrested police officers and convicted them of corruption, drug trafficking, smuggling, and intellectual property rights violations.

 So ubiquitous is corruption in Thailand that in 2015 the Thai group, Anti-Corruption Organization of Thailand (ACT), created a "Museum of Thai Corruption" at the Bangkok Art and Culture Centre.
 According to Mr Mana Nimitmongkol of ACT, "Thailand is a country with a culture of patronage...many generations have seen corruption and got used to it,...We wanted to create the museum in order to tell the cheaters that the things they have done are evil—they will be recorded in the history of Thailand, and Thai people will never forget, nor forgive them."
 Some critics charge that the museum does not go far enough.
 The 10 featured "...notorious acts of graft involve government.
 None touch the military or business."

-Global Corruption Barometer 2020 reported that 24% of the respondents paid a bribe for public services, 27% used personal connections for public services, and 28% were offered bribe for their votes in the past 12 months.
+Global Corruption Barometer 2020 reported that 24% of the respondents paid a bribe for public services, 27% used personal connections for public services, and 28% were offered a bribe for their votes in the past 12 months.